Bylaws

 7.02.
 Contractual Authority.
 The Board of Directors shall have the final responsibility and complete authority for all decisions relating to the publication of the Journal including authority to enter into contracts with publishers and editors on behalf of the Association.

 7.0.3.
 Editorial Oversight.
-The Board of Directors shall appoint the Editor in Chief and Associate Editors for a 3 year term, renewable based on performance to a maximum of two terms.
+The Board of Directors shall make recommendations to the Publisher for the Editor in Chief for a 3- year term, renewable based on performance to a maximum of two terms.
 It is expected that one of the Associate Editors will be considered for the position of Editor in Chief at the completion of their term(s).
 At least two candidates for these positions will be presented to the Board of Directors by the Nominating Committee.
 Additional nominations for consideration from the Board Members are also authorized.
 Neither of these editorial positions can be held by an Executive Officer of the AABIP and candidates do not have to be BOD members.
 The Editor in Chief is not permitted to hold the position of Editor in Chief for any other medical publication simultaneously.
 The Editor in Chief in consultation with the Associate Editors is expected to make independent editorial decisions and is authorized to appoint section editors and editorial board as required.

 ARTICLE VIII